 Before setting up a marketing automation workflow

 - Set the desired outcome.
 What will you drive the customer to do through the workflow?
-For example, a visit to the physical store, make a purchase, leave a product review, and so on.
+For example, a visit to the physical store, making a purchase, leaving a product review, and so on.
 This makes it easier for you to plan the different steps.

 - Decide what will trigger the workflow.
 What does the customer have to do to be enrolled in the workflow?
 For example, made a certain product purchase, has a birthday, became a member etcetera.

 - Should the customer be able to enroll multiple workflows at the same time?
 If you are planning on building a lot of workflows now that you (soon) know how to do it? enroll multiple ones and get spammed by your lovely content.